DecisionsDev/odm-docker-kubernetes/authentication/AzureAD/README.md

   Where b2RtQWRtaW46b2RtQWRtaW4= is the base64 encoding of the current username:password odmAdmin:odmAdmin

-But, if you want to execute a bearer authentication ODM runtime call using the Client Credentials flow, you have to get a bearer access token :
+But if you want to execute a bearer authentication ODM runtime call using the Client Credentials flow, you have to get a bearer access token:

   ```
   $ curl -X POST -H "Content-Type: application/x-www-form-urlencoded" \